yoasif/yoasif.github.io/_posts/2019-02-05-how-can-i-set-a-manually-installed-browser-as-the-default-on-debian-ubuntu-mint.markdown

 >
 >Thanks.

-This may be helpful for you: https://askubuntu.com/a/965417 (mirrored below)
+This may be helpful for you: https://askubuntu.com/a/965417

+Mirrored below:

 > I have qutebrowser installed to ~/.local/bin which is on my $PATH.
 I had put the full path to the executable, meaning I had to run
 >